 WordPress is massive.
 The CMS (as of Oct 21, 2021) commands a 65.1% share of the content management market.
 To give you an idea of how much of a lead this is: Shopify comes in second at 6.3%.
 41% of the web uses WordPress, from hobby blogs to the biggest news sites online.
 WordPress has been able to amass this scale because of its flexibility.
 A massive plugin library (currently 58,550 plugins) extends WordPress to cover most functionality requirements.
 WordPress is customizable, SEO friendly, secure and capable of high-performance right out-of-the-box.
 Check out our WordPress Development Page to learn more.

 Considering eCommerce?
 WooCommerce provides you with everything you need to start selling online.
 WooCommerce is added to WordPress as a plugin.
 It extends WordPress allowing you to build exactly the eCommerce website you want.
 The extension store allows you to customize and extend your store’s functionality.
 If an extension is not available to suit your specific eCommerce needs, WooCommerce provides rich documentation to customize your store.
+WordPress is a great solution if you’re looking for an incredibly flexible CMS for eCommerce.
 Check out our WordPress WooCommerce Development Page to learn more.

 WordPress Industry Use Cases

 WordPress is an excellent solution for most small to mid-size businesses and will scale gracefully into enterprise with careful planning.
 We recommend WordPress for most use cases as it can be customized to suit almost any website.
 WordPress is our choice for the best overall content management system.
 The flexible nature of WordPress WooCommerce makes the CMS suitable for product and service eCommerce.